benjaminion/upgrading-ethereum-book/src/book.md

 [^fn-view-merge-attestations]: This would change were we to adopt [view-merge](https://ethresear.ch/t/view-merge-as-a-replacement-for-proposer-boost/13739?u=benjaminion).
 Only attestations that had been processed by specifically designated aggregators would be considered in the fork choice.

 If the attestation was unpacked from a block then the flag `is_from_block` should be set to `True`.
-This causes the timeliness check in [`validate_on_attestation()`](#validate_on_attestation) to be skipped: attestations not from blocks must be from the current or previous epoch in order to influence the fork choice.
+This causes the timeliness check in [`validate_on_attestation()`](#validate_on_attestation) to be skipped: attestations not from blocks must be received in the epoch they were produced in, or the next epoch, in order to influence the fork choice.
 (So, a carrier pigeon would need to be fairly swift.)

 The [`validate_on_attestation()`](#validate_on_attestation) function performs a comprehensive set of validity checks on the attestation to defend against various attacks.